 “Two of them already ran off.”

 “Cuz the moon’s gone and we’re in the middle of nowhere, don’t you see.
 Now, get out there and feed ’em some crackers and take a bottle of booze with you to settle ’em down.
 I’m sure Morris won’t mind.”
 The Sheriff looked back at Morris who nodded.

-A minute later, when the gunfire ceased, something out there roared, louder than any bear.
+A minute later, once the gunfire ceased, something out there roared, louder than any bear.
 The saloon shook, the windows rattled, Morris’ heart jumped.
-He’d been truly scared only three times in his entire life.
-When he killed his first man at the age of ten, when his wife died in childbirth and now, this horrible sound that had him thinking of the stranger and his talk about a monster in the mountains.
+He’d been truly scared only two times in his entire life; when he killed his first man at the age of ten and when his wife died in childbirth.
+This horrible sound had him thinking of the stranger and his talk about a monster in the mountains.
 He snatched the rifle from its resting place under the counter.

 “What in the blazes?”
 The Sheriff spoke for everyone.